 Dr. Rezai’s independent research at York University has resulted in substantial external funding, training of highly qualified personnel, filing of patents, and publication of book chapters, articles in top-tier journals, and peer-reviewed papers in prestigious international conferences.
 The research of Dr. Rezai and his group has been recognized by awards and recognitions including multiple internal awards as well as cover article and interview at Soft Matter and Lab-on-a-Chip journals.
 He has been invited to multiple scientific events nationally and internationally including delivering a lecture on microfluidics annually at the University of Toronto and an invited speaker talk in the 3rd Microfluidics Congress in San Francisco, USA in summer 2018.
 He has developed multiple collaborations with scientists and engineers in industry and academia including two ongoing international collaborations with investigators in China and Kuwait.

 Dr. Rezai’s research interest is to expand fundamental understanding of interactions between fluids and nano- to micro-scale biological substances in their micro-environment habitats using biomimetic microfluidic devices and to employ this knowledge to devise efficient microsystems for facilitating research and development in human health-related applications.
 His group has developed

 (i) Micro-electro-mechanical sensors and actuators to exploit composite functional polymers and nano-structures as sensing materials in LoC devices;

-(i) LoC devices for quantitative investigation of neurobehavioral responses of bio-organisms (e.g., D. melanogaster, C. elegans, D. rerio) to electric, acoustic, or chemical cues.
+(ii) LoC for quantitative investigation of sensory-motor responses of disease model organisms (e.g. D. melanogaster, C. elegans, and D. rerio) to various physical and chemical cues; and

-(ii) Microfluidic platforms for multiplexed sorting of pathogens and microparticles in fluidic samples.
+(iii) Microfluidic platforms for multiplexed sorting and detection of microorganisms and microparticles in fluidic samples.

 - Micro and Nanofabrication